George Sanders: All About Eve and beyond

-Sanders declared bankruptcy in 1966 due to some poor investments.
+In 1966, Sanders declared bankruptcy due to some poor investments.

 Sanders was cast in the musical comedy, Sherry!, but withdrew from the show while it was out-of-town.
 He was replaced by Clive Revill for Broadway.

 Final films

+Sanders appeared briefly in the espionage thriller The Quiller Memorandum (1966), and in the crime-thriller Warning Shot (1967).
+He followed those up by voicing the bengal tiger Shere Khan in Disney's animated hit film The Jungle Book (1967).
+He was featured in a quadruple role in the Sonny & Cher vehicle Good Times (1967), William Friedkin's debut film; followed by an eclectic variety of low-budget films, such as The Candy Man (1969) and the campy The Girl from Rio (1969).

-He had a supporting role in John Huston's The Kremlin Letter (1969), in which his first scene showed him dressed in drag and playing the piano in a gay bar in San Francisco.
-In 1969, he announced he was leaving show business.
+In 1969, Sanders announced his retirement from acting.
+He had a major supporting role in John Huston's The Kremlin Letter (1970), in which his first scene showed him dressed in drag and playing the piano in a gay bar in San Francisco.
+He also obtained supporting roles in Doomwatch (1972) and Endless Night (1972), the latter being an adaptation of Agatha Christie's novel of the same name.
+He received top billing for his final film, Psychomania (1973), released posthumously.

 Novels

 Two ghostwritten crime novels were published under his name to cash in on his fame at the height of his wartime film series.
 The first was Crime on My Hands (1944), written in the first person, and mentioning his Saint and Falcon films.

-Singing
+Singing and Piano Playing

 During the production of The Jungle Book, Sanders was unavailable to provide the singing voice for his character Shere Khan during the final recording of the song, "That's What Friends Are For".
 According to Richard Sherman, Bill Lee, a member of The Mellomen, was called in to substitute for Sanders.

+Sanders was an accomplished pianist who maintained his technique for many years.
+In 1959, while filming The Last Voyage, LIFE magazine observed him on the set "playing Chopin etudes" during breaks in filming.